exophunk/craft-craftql-whitelist/README.md

 persistgraphql api/graphql/  --add_typename --extension=gql plugins/craft-craftql-whitelist/src/config/whitelist.json
 ```

 This exports all *.gql files in the folder "api/graphql" and saves it directly inside the plugin folder.
+You probably want the whitelist to be part of the repository anyway.

+Caution: this is a temporary plugin made to place into `/plugins` and install by hand.
+It is not on composer yet.